dondi3go/supersynk/README.md

 ```

 ## Running the server
-Assuming the python virtual environement is activated :
+Assuming the python virtual environment is activated :
 ```
 python supersync_server.py
 ```